Kristina01111000/Drws_site/README.md

 For next week:
 Fix spacing on the card app pages
 Add anchor to the learning program to the free videos link anchor to The first three lessons are available for free:

+check that the same card doesn't come up multiple times when clicking on card app